Kanikacoder13/Summer-Training-2026/Day-15.md

 During the practical session, I performed the following activities:

-- Imported the required Python libraries, including Pandas, NumPy, Matplotlib, and Scikit-learn.
+- Imported the required Machine Learning libraries.
 - Loaded the preprocessed House Price dataset.
 - Selected input features and target values.
 - Split the dataset into training and testing sets.
-- Built a Ridge Regression model using Scikit-learn.
+- Created a Ridge Regression model.
-- Trained the Ridge Regression model and generated predictions.
-- Built a Lasso Regression model using Scikit-learn.
+- Trained the model using Scikit-learn.
-- Compared the coefficients produced by both models.
+- Generated predictions for the testing dataset.
-- Evaluated both regression models using MAE and R² Score.
+- Evaluated the trained model using MAE and R² Score.
-- Compared the prediction performance of Ridge and Lasso Regression.
+- Observed the influence of regularization on regression coefficients.

 ---